+6. UE1 and UE2 perform the RSPP procedure to exchange the coordination information, e.g. the Ranging Capability Transfer and Ranging Assistance Data Transfer.
+The details are expected to be defined in RAN WGs.

-.
-The upper layer of each UE provides the ranging configuration to the AS layer.
+7. The upper layer of each UE provides the ranging configuration to the AS layer.
 The ranging configuration includes the Ranging role (Reference UE or Target UE), one time or period ranging, ranging for distance or direction measurement or both.